Green Technologies for Existing Ships: RETROFIT & GRIP Midterm Conference

 Role in the Project

 Yan Xing-Kaeding, Dr.: has received her master degree in 2000 from Dalian University of Technology (China) and her PhD in 2006 from Technical University Hamburg-Harburg with a thesis on ship seakeeping and manoeuvring by a RANSE method.
-Since then she worked in the aerospace sector in the field of environmental control system (ATA21) as system engineer and CFD project leader.
-In 2011 she joined Hamburgische Schiffbau-Versuchsanstalt - HSVA , working as a research engineer and project manager.
-She specifies in RANS code development (e.g. Fresco, the new RANS code jointly developed by HSVA and TUHH) and application with a focus on free surface, ship motions in waves, ship manoeuvring applications and design optimisation.
+Since then she worked in the aerospace sector in the field of environmental control systems (ATA21) as systems engineer and CFD project leader.
+In 2011 she joined Hamburgische Schiffbau-Versuchsanstalt - HSVA, working as a research engineer and project manager.
+She specialises in RANS code development (e.g. Fresco, the new RANS code jointly developed by HSVA and TUHH) and application with a focus on free surface, ship motions in waves, ship manoeuvring applications and design optimisation.